InterfaceX-co-jp/frourio-framework/backend-api/@frouvel/kaname/swagger/USAGE_GUIDE.md

 ## Current Status

-The Swagger infrastructure is in place and working.
-The system automatically scans your `api/` directory and generates OpenAPI documentation.
-However, the current implementation provides **basic automatic generation**.
+The Swagger infrastructure is **fully functional** with advanced features.
+The system automatically scans your `api/` directory, generates OpenAPI documentation, and supports **JSDoc comments** for enhanced documentation and **custom tag descriptions** for better organization.

-## How It Works Now
+## How It Works

 ### Automatic Documentation